University-Sponsored or University-Related International Travel

 1. Student and employee travel that is university-related or university-sponsored is restricted from any area affected by the following:

 a.
-U.S. Department of State Travel Advisories Level 3 and 4;
+U.S. Department of State Travel Advisories Level 3 (Reconsider Travel) and 4 (Do Not Travel);

 b.
 Centers for Disease Control and Prevention (CDC) Warning Level 3; or